Jonathan2251/lbd/source/funccall.rst

 ----------------------------------------

 :num:`Figure #funccall-f2` depicts two steps to take care arguments passing.
-One is store outgoing arguments in caller function, and the other is load incoming arguments in callee function.
+One is store outgoing arguments in caller function, the other is load incoming arguments in callee function.
 We defined LowerFormalArguments() for **“load incoming arguments”** in callee function last section.
 Now, we will finish **“store outgoing arguments”** in caller function.
-LowerCall() is responsible to do this.
+LowerCall() is responsible in doing this.
 The implementation as follows,

 .. rubric:: lbdex/chapters/Chapter9_2/Cpu0MachineFunction.h
 .. literalinclude:: ../lbdex/Cpu0/Cpu0MachineFunction.h